 MindMapping software overcomes some of the physical limitations of the traditional, analog process, but also adds fundamental abilities that were not conceived of in the original scope and design of mind mapping, which came from a pre-personal computing age…

-And so, just like any other digital file, it can be stored and shared and archived and retrieved and re-worked on and everything else…
+And so, just like any other digital file, a digital mindmap can be stored and shared and archived and retrieved and re-worked on and everything else…

-There are additional ways that information can be added to the branches of a digital mindmap, over and above the ‘traditional’, immediately visible text and images…
+There are additional ways that information can be embedded within, or attached to, the branches of a digital mindmap, over and above the ‘traditional’, immediately visible text and images, such as…

 Index Markers ‘attached’ to a branch can ‘tag’ it with contextual knowledge.

 As you can see ‘mindmapping’ software goes way beyond the manual, paper-based technique of ‘mindmapping’ as envisaged by Tony Buzan.
-It is a hugely versatile digital tool that enables users to do a lot of the everyday digital stuff they have to do anyway, but much quicker, easier and efficiently, allowing them to stay more in control of the whole information capture, understand and share process.
+It is a hugely versatile digital tool that enables users to do a lot of the everyday digital stuff they have to do anyway, but much quicker, easier and efficiently, allowing them to stay more in control of the whole information capturing, understanding and sharing process.

-Anyway as ‘mindmapping software’ became popular, there was heated debate as to whether or not mindmaps created by compter software were ‘real mindmaps’ according to the rules of Tony Buzan.
-We were never much vexed by this academic argument because, as cartographers, we could see the exciting possibilities that mindmapping software offered for the mapping of any sort of digital information.
-Not just abstract thoughts and ideas generated inside your brain, but also tangible things that existed in the real world (often in hierarchical relationships), and the knowledge resources about them that existed in the online public domain.
+Anyway as ‘mindmapping software’ became popular, there was heated debate amongst mindmapping advocates as to whether or not mindmaps created by compter software were ‘real mindmaps’ according to the rules of Tony Buzan.
+However we have never been much vexed by this academic argument because, as cartographers, we could see the exciting possibilities that mindmapping software offered for the mapping of any sort of ‘knowledge space’.
+Not just abstract thoughts and ideas generated inside your brain, but also tangible things that exist in the real world (often in hierarchical relationships), and the knowledge resources about them that exist in the online public domain.

 MindManager - More Than Just MindMapping Software